Weddings Favors That Won’t Go to Waste

 Making the bag yourself allows you to customize it with your favorite items.

 If you’re getting married in the fall or winter, you might consider blankets as a party favor, especially if your wedding is outdoors with heaters.
-You can find blankets in a variety of materials, sizes, and price points.
-You might consider offering your guests their choice of colors and materials, so they get a wedding favor that they’ll use for years to come.
+You can find blankets in various materials, sizes, and price points.
+You might consider offering your guests their choice of colors and materials so they get a wedding favor they’ll use for years.

-If the wedding is indoors, you can leave the blankets on a table and encourage guests to take a blanket with them to stay warm in the car on the ride home.
-If you expect your guests to use the blankets during the reception, you need one blanket for each guest, but if the guests are picking them up at the end of the night, you probably only want one blanket per couple.
+If the wedding is indoors, you can leave the blankets on a table and encourage guests to take a blanket to stay warm in the car on the ride home.
+If you expect your guests to use the blankets during the reception, you need one blanket for each guest, but if the guests pick them up at the end of the night, you probably only want one blanket per couple.

 Local Treats in Jars